-The DRC and Regional Vice Chairs or Sub-Regional Chairs will assist in the development of the new chapter's MBOs.
+The DRC and Regional Vice Chairs will assist in the development of the new chapter's MBOs.

 11.8 Procedures for Changing a Chapter Name

 Much of the following information is based on Society Rules of the Board and is presented here for chapter officer convenience.
 The official Rules of the Board govern in the case of any discrepancies between them and the information in this section.